1024mb/save-file-attrs/README.md

 ##
-## :warning: EXCLUSIONS ARE CASE INSENSITIVE IF THE PLATFORM IS WINDOWS!!! :warning:
+## :warning: EXCLUSIONS ARE CASE INSENSITIVE IF THE PLATFORM IS WINDOWS :warning:
 Windows is not a case-sensitive OS so this most probably is intended, leaving this warning anyway.